PF

 Instructions

-3. 3Working one piece at a time, dredge the chicken in the flour, shaking off excess.
-Dip into the egg mixture, letting any extra drip off, then press firmly into the panko-Parmesan mixture until evenly coated on both sides.
-Transfer the breaded cutlets to a wire rack set over a baking sheet.
-Let rest for 10–15 minutes before frying.
-(This helps the coating adhere and creates a crispier crust.)
+3. 3Working one piece at a time, dredge the chicken in flour and shake off excess, dip into the egg mixture and let drip off, then press firmly into the panko-Parmesan mixture until evenly coated on both sides.
+Transfer breaded cutlets to a wire rack set over a baking sheet and let rest 10–15 minutes.

-5. 5Sprinkle lightly with flaky sea salt.
-Serve immediately with lemon wedges for squeezing over the top and enjoy!
+7. 7Sprinkle lightly with flaky sea salt and serve with lemon wedges for squeezing over the top.

 Nutrition — Per Serving